-At a glance: How to make a Level 1 Appeal to change your discharge date paying for it while you wait to get the decision on your appeal from the Quality Improvement Organization.
+At a glance: How to make a Level 1 Appeal to change your discharge date

 Call the Quality Improvement Organization for your state at 1-877-588-1123 and ask for a "fast review."

 Call before you leave the hospital and before your planned discharge date.